How to Choose a Coastal Hygge Color Palette?

 Color Psychology in Coastal Hygge Design

 Every tone carries emotion.
 Blue promotes relaxation and mindfulness, while green connects us to renewal and balance.
 Whites and neutrals symbolize simplicity and space.
 Together, they tell a quiet story of calm and clarity — the kind of serenity that stays with you even when life feels chaotic.
+This connection between tone and feeling is explored more deeply in The Color Psychology of Coastal Calm.

 Once your foundation feels steady, you can weave in subtle warmth and personality through organic accent colors.